Artistic control

 Artistic control or creative control is a term commonly used in media production, such as movies, television, music production, or some other cultural product.
 A person, or the studio or production company, with artistic control has the authority to decide how the final product will appear.
 In movies, this commonly refers to the authority to decide on the final cut.
 When a director does not have artistic control, the studio or production company that is producing the project commonly has the final say on production.

-When dealing with numeric values, artistic (or creative) control usually refers to the commanding portion of an executive deal or contract, so a share such as 51% and 49%, respectively, for shareholders or stocks would denote the shareholder with 51% as having control.
-50 and 50 percent share an equal commanding portion, and so must come to terms on both sides.

 Music

 Artistic Control or creative control can differ widely within the music industry.
 Two categories that determine the amount of creative control an artist possesses are: Independent and Signed.
 The type of venture that a musician chooses can impact the future of their music and how it is released.

 Independent artist

 An independent artist produces and releases music without the additional support of a record label.
 Similar wording to that of an independent artist would include "indie" or independently produced.
 When an artist is independent the music that is produced is completely funded by them or the group in which they are a part of.
 If an artist chooses to remain independent they typically have complete control of the music that they create, their release schedule and the amount of content that is created.
 However, there are also cons to this approach due to the lack of funding and promotion of the music.